Transgender history in the United States: 1800–1950

 Some cases are known of immigrants changing their gender identity upon arrival in the United States, especially trans men.
 One notable case is that of Frank Woodhull, who lived for around 15 years as a man and was discovered to have been "posing as a man" during processing at Ellis Island in 1908.

 In 1917, Dr. Alan L. Hart, working with psychiatrist Dr. Joshua Gilbert, was the first documented trans man in the United States to undergo hysterectomy and gonadectomy, in order to live his life as a man.
 Following his transition, Hart told The Albany Daily Democrat that he was "happier since I made this change than I ever have been in my life, and I will continue this way as long as I live ...
 I have never concealed anything regarding my [change] to men's clothing ...
 I came home to show my friends that I am ashamed of nothing."

 Trans woman Lucy Hicks Anderson was born in 1886 in Waddy, Kentucky.
 She served as a domestic worker in her teen years, eventually becoming a socialite and madame in Oxnard, California during the 1920s and 1930s.
 In 1945, she was tried in Ventura County for perjury and fraud for receiving spousal allotments from the military, as her dressing and presenting as a woman was considered masquerading.
 She lost the case, but avoided a lengthy jail sentence, only to be tried again by the federal government shortly thereafter.
 She also lost this case, and was sentenced to jail time, along with her then husband Ruben Anderson.
 After serving their sentences, they relocated to Los Angeles, where they lived quietly until her death in 1954.

+In 1933, Hannah Nokes, a Black trans woman born in 1898, made headlines when she testified in a court in Loudoun County, Virginia.
+Nokes was a witness for the prosecution at the historic trial of George Crawford, who was defended by an all-Black team including noted civil rights attorney Charles Hamilton Houston.

 Billy Tipton was a notable American jazz musician and bandleader who lived as a man in all aspects of his life from the 1940s until his death.
 His own son did not know of his past until Tipton's death.
 The first newspaper article about Tipton was published the day after his funeral and was quickly picked up by wire services.
 Stories about Tipton appeared in a variety of papers including tabloids such as the National Enquirer and Star, as well as more reputable papers such as New York Magazine and The Seattle Times.
 Tipton's family also made talk show appearances.